godotengine/godot-docs/tutorials/audio/text_to_speech.rst

 Godot includes text-to-speech functionality.
 You can find these under the :ref:`DisplayServer class <class_DisplayServer>`.

 Godot depends on system libraries for text-to-speech functionality.
-These libraries are installed by default on Windows and MacOS, but not on all Linux distros.
+These libraries are installed by default on Windows and macOS, but not on all Linux distributions.
 If they are not present, text-to-speech functionality will not work.
-Speifically, the ``tts_get_voices`` method will return an empty list, indicating that there are no usable voices.
+Specifically, the ``tts_get_voices()`` method will return an empty list, indicating that there are no usable voices.

 Both Godot users on Linux and end-users on Linux running Godot games need to ensure that their system includes the system libraries for text-to-speech to work.
-Please consult with your own distro's documentation to determine what libraries you need to install.
+Please consult with your own distibution's documentation to determine what libraries you need to install.

-For example, on Arch-based systems, Godot requires ``spd-say``, ``festival``, and ``espeakup``.
+For example, on Arch Linux-based systems, Godot requires ``spd-say``, ``festival``, and ``espeakup``.

 Best practices
 --------------